wheels db create

 ⚠️ Note: This command depends on configuration values.
 Please verify your database configuration before executing it.

-1. Datasource Configuration: The datasource must be configured in /config/app.cfm
+1. Datasource Configuration: The datasource can be configured in /config/app.cfm or created interactively

 3. Network Access: The database server must be accessible